Torinitei/charm-studies-lite/potential additions.md

 # Potential additions

 * Quality of Life changes
-  * Summation cells for each column/row
-    * With higher grid sizes, it can be really hard to keep track of how many cells need to be filled in a column
-      * Want to add cells on the opposite site of the board that has the sum of all the numbers together (or maybe numbers + spaces?? idk)
   * Additional sidebar
     * Toggleable timer for charm
       * Like in original game!